Headquarters: London, UK

 In the longer term, we are planning projects around improved collaboration features for teams, improvements to our rich text mode, and more.

 How We Hire

 The stages in our hiring process are typically:

-- We will aim to update you on the status of your application within one week from when we receive it.
+- We will aim to update you on the status of your application within 14 days from when we receive it.

 - We'll follow up by email (or sometimes schedule a phone call) with any questions we have about your application, usually around logistics, your ambitions and your expectations about the role.

 - We'll schedule a more in-depth interview, which is typically two hours long.
-The first hour is discussion, and the second hour is practical.
-For the practical, you'll have the option of either completing a homework assignment, which requires about one hour of your time before the interview, or doing an exercise during the interview, if you prefer.
-The exercises are practical in nature, and you can use Google, etc., and ask us questions.
+The first hour is discussion, and the second hour is technical.
+For the technical, you'll have the option of either completing a homework assignment, which requires about one hour of your time before the interview, or solving a problem in the interview, if you prefer.
+The problems are practical in nature (no fizz-buzz or reversing linked lists), and you can use Google, man pages, etc., and ask us questions.

 - We'll make an offer.
 We usually interview in batches, so there may be a short delay while we interview other candidates, but we will try to keep you informed throughout the process.

 If you have a deadline, please let us know in your application, and we will try to be accommodating.

 We require that you: